System Design /

 • Multiple PMs

-• Content designers from both companies
+• Content designers from OVO and Superbank

-• Illustrators from Grab + Superbank
+• Illustrators from OVO and Superbank

-• Engineering leads
+• Engineering teams

-Because timelines were so tight, my role wasn’t just leading design—it was orchestrating decisions, unblocking teams, and committing to paths quickly to prevent delays.
+Because timelines were so tight, my role wasn’t just leading design.
+It was orchestrating decisions, unblocking teams, and committing to paths quickly to prevent delays.

 Shipped a regulator-ready MVP on time